Meade School Board makes final decision on back-to-school plan

-The Meade 46-1 District School Board will continue its discussion on back to school at a special meeting Aug.
+The Meade 46-1 District School Board will continue discussion on its back-to-school plan at a special meeting Aug.
 31.

 The board discussed the plan and what phase to start schools during its Monday meeting.
 It elected to approve the plan with an 8-1 vote but leave the opening phase and criteria for each entering and exiting each phase until the special meeting.